 Often, we say that the best object of focus is our own breath.
-Here, in this excerpt from a retreat teaching in Gomde Cooperstown, Tulku Migmar explains how we start to train with our breath and meditation.
+Here, in this excerpt from a retreat teaching in Gomde New York, Tulku Migmar explains how we start to train with our breath and meditation.

 Calm Abiding: How to Begin?

 First, Tulku Migmar reminds us to check and make sure we are breathing.
 Can we notice this fact?

 We now observe that we are breathing, and we know our breath it is always in the present moment.